boomNDS/B-Vault/README.md

 This repository is **a collection of CLI tool programs and a step‑by‑step guide** for bootstrapping a brand‑new macOS environment.
 It installs and configures:

 - Homebrew and a custom Brewfile (CLI tools & casks)
-- **[ASDF](https://asdf-vm.com)** version manager with plugins for Node.js, Yarn, Python, Go, Elixir, and Flutter
+- **[ASDF](https://asdf-vm.com)** version manager with plugins for Node.js, Yarn, Bun, Python, Ruby, Erlang, Elixir, and Go
-- Zsh with a lightweight plugin manager and essential plugins
+- Zsh configured with the lightweight **[Antidote](https://github.com/mattmc3/antidote)** plugin manager
+- A curated desktop stack with Ghostty, Yaak, Cursor, Visual Studio Code, Zed, Figma, Brave, TablePlus, Linear, ClickUp, Notion, Slack, Bear, AirServer, MonitorControl, Vanilla, CleanMyMac, Macs Fan Control, Cloudflare Warp, the official Ookla Speedtest CLI, and more
 - Git global configuration and aliases
-- **[mattmc3/antidote](https://github.com/mattmc3/antidote)** – A high‑performance Zsh plugin manager built from the ground up for speed: clones and compiles your plugins concurrently into an ultra‑fast static load file.
+- A Dracula-themed **[Starship](https://starship.rs/)** prompt configuration
 - A workspace directory at `~/git` for all your projects

 Each step is automated via a single `setup.sh` script, backed by modular config files.

+## New Mac Setup Guide

+1. **Update macOS & install Command Line Tools** – Run `softwareupdate --install --all`, then execute `xcode-select --install` so Homebrew can build anything it needs.
+2. **Sign into Apple ID & App Store** – `mas` installs require you to be logged in; open the App Store once and sign in before running the bootstrap script.
+3. **Generate/import SSH keys** – Copy your existing `~/.ssh` contents or create a new key with `ssh-keygen -t ed25519 -C "you@example.com"` and add it to GitHub/GitLab.
+4. **Clone this repo** – `git clone https://github.com/boomNDS/B-Vault ~/.dotfiles` (override `DOTFILES` if you prefer another location).
+5. **Review configs** – Skim `brew/Brewfile`, `asdf/tool-versions`, and `zsh/zshrc` to add/remove anything specific to you before kicking off the install.
+6. **Run the installer** – `cd ~/.dotfiles && bash setup.sh`; keep the terminal open so you can approve any manual prompts (e.g., App Store downloads).
+7. **Verify and sync data** – After the script finishes, sign back into services (Slack, Discord, etc.), restore app settings, and rerun `brew bundle`/`asdf install` if you tweak configs.

 ## Installation

-1. Clone this repo:
+1. Clone this repo (override the target directory by exporting `DOTFILES=/path/to/dir` before running the script):
    ```bash
    git clone https://github.com/boomNDS/B-Vault ~/.dotfiles
    ```